tc39/notes/es6/2012-07/july-25.md

 DH, BE: Agree on opposing concat hazards

+#### Consensus/Resolution

-Summary: #3 is the path.
+- #3 is the path.
 Champions spec this out and present for next in-person.
 (AWB, ARB, DH, RW)

 **UPDATE**